JanezSedeljsak/graphenix/README.md

 #### `.filter()`

-The method is meant to replace the `WHERE` operator in `SQL` it is a bit different it can only be used within the entity you are querying.
+The method is meant to replace the `WHERE` operator in `SQL` it is a bit different it can only be used within the table you are querying.
 It supports
 9 operations (equals, is_not, greater, greater_or_equal, less, less_or_equal, regex(), is_in(), not_in()) + we can also wrap these methods into a condition tree like so:
 ```python
 query = Teacher.filter(